Sina-Salahshour/useAsyncRef/README.md

 # React useAsyncRef hook

 - this hook works exactly like useRef hook, but it has an additional field called `asyncCurrent`
-- that returns a promise, that gets resolved when the ref gets a value other than null | undefined.
+- that returns a promise, that gets resolved when the ref gets a value other than `null | undefined`.
-- this way, you don't need to handle states where the ref value is null, and just wait for ref to be available.
+- this way, you don't need to handle states where the ref value is null, you can just wait for ref to be available.

 example usage: